 Choosing a WordPress Theme

 This step is for beginners who do not have a website.
 There are many themes available for your WordPress website.
-Choose a theme that has a responsive design, WooCommerce compatibility, adequate layout and color customizations options, has a simple interface and loads quickly.
+Choose a theme that has a responsive design, WooCommerce compatibility, adequate layout, and color customization options, has a simple interface, and loads quickly.

 Downloading the WooCommerce and Subscription Plugin